astronomer/2-6-example-dags/README.md

 ## Triggerer logging and deferrable TriggerDagRunOperator

-Toy example showing the triggerer logs in the Airflow task logs, as well as a deferrable TriggerDagRunOperator (set via the `deferrable` parameter).
+Toy example showing the trigger logs in the Airflow task logs, as well as a deferrable TriggerDagRunOperator (set via the `deferrable` parameter).

 The `deferrable_triggerdagrunoperator_toy` DAG contains the deferrable TriggerDagRunOperator which will kick off the `downstream_trigger_dagrun` DAG and wait for its completion after the amount of seconds provided in the dag run configuration via the `conf` parameter.

-The triggerer logs are shown in the task logs of the TriggerDagRunOperator and look similar to:
+The trigger logs are shown in the task logs of the TriggerDagRunOperator and look similar to:

 ```text
 [2023-04-25, 13:38:40 UTC] {triggerer_job_runner.py:615} INFO - Trigger deferrable_triggerdagrunoperator_toy/manual__2023-04-25T13:38:02.457058+00:00/trigger_dagrun/-1/1 (ID 111) fired: TriggerEvent<('airflow.triggers.external_task.DagStateTrigger', {'dag_id': 'downstream_trigger_dagrun', 'states': ['success', 'failed'], 'execution_dates': [DateTime(2023, 4, 25, 13, 38, 13, 469267, tzinfo=Timezone('UTC'))], 'poll_interval': 5})>